-If you know it will rain, you will carry the umbrella and won’t get wet.
+If you know it will rain, you will carry an umbrella and won’t get wet.
 The same applies to astrology, except for the destiny or the karma part.

 The same person might or might not offer you to use some affirmations, but with or without those affirmations, the results will stay the same during those two years.

 Well, Vedic astrology praises itself by the choice of the proper affirmations or “mantras”, the shorter or longer chants you should speak or sing during a certain time frame, which again, can last for 40 days, or a few years.

 The only honest advice here is if you don’t believe affirmations or mantras will truly help you in any way and those activities will just frustrate you, then don’t do them.

 And the same goes for jewelry as a remedial measure, because many old-school Vedic astrologers advise their clients to buy this or that gemstone, with this or that precious metal, to wear the ring on this or that finger, and so on… Don’t do this, if you truly don’t believe it will help, and also, if you don’t have the financial means to play with such “toys”.

 Have in mind that karma or destiny will play their part, and, that many people on this planet became successful or rich without any “remedial measures”.